 Since her diagnosis, Pauline has been proactive in taking steps to ensure the future is brighter for women with ovarian cancer.
 She has become a valued and involved volunteer, giving up her time to prepare all the materials and hundreds of GP toolkit bags we take to GP training days.

 We are also extremely grateful to Dr Barber for taking time from her busy practice to share her knowledge and support her fellow GPs.
-Expanding and building on our GP education work is a top priority – to ensure that every woman receives the early diagnosis she deserves.
+Expanding and building on our GP education work is a top priority.
+Together we can make sure women are diagnosed at the earliest possible stage.